prabha-coder/pform/README.md

 - Goto your [Google drive](https://drive.google.com "Drive") and Click <code>New</code> Button from Left Top -> Click <code>Google Sheets</code> and Give the file name.

-- Type tag names on first row of the sheet.
-Refer this image 👇
+- Type tag names on the first row of the sheet.
+Refer to this image 👇

 [![create-tag-names.png](https://i.postimg.cc/MGQgrZ7K/create-tag-names.png)](https://postimg.cc/KKm912pd)